giray123/shortcutexpert/README.md

 Shortcut Expert is build with <a href="https://vuejs.org/">VueJS</a>, <a href="https://gridsome.org/">Gridsome</a> and <a href="https://vuetifyjs.com/en/">Vuetify</a>.

-It is served with [Netlify](https://www.netlify.com/) and it is statically generated, which means that every page is SEO friendly and distributed through a CDN.
-This process makes the pages very fast to load and discovereable for users.
+It is served with [Netlify](https://www.netlify.com/), and it is statically generated, which means that every page is SEO friendly and distributed through a CDN.
+This process makes the pages very fast to load and discoverable for users.

-There is no database, once you fork it, you have all the data necessary to run it locally(including the application shortcuts).
+There is no database; once you fork it, you have all the data necessary to run it locally(including the application shortcuts).

 ## :gift:&nbsp; Contribution